Xavier Rudd: 2007: White Moth

-2008–2011: From Dark Shades of Blue to collaboration with Izintaba
+2008–2011: Dark Shades of Blue to collaboration with Izintaba

 "Black Water" the first track on Rudd's 2008 album Dark Shades of Blue was named after one of Lutken-Rudd's paintings.
 The album saw Rudd introduce a heavier sound, using electric guitars in place of acoustic guitars and creating darker more somber tones.
 He recorded with Dave Tolley, a percussionist drummer, who he had previously collaborated with for White Moth and Food in the Belly.

 Reflecting on Dark Shades of Blue, Rudd told media he felt the heavier sound was a "precursor for things that might come...
-I feel like my music is ahead of me all the time.
+I feel like my music is ahead of me all the time".
 Rudd was referring to his and Lutken's divorce, which was finalised in 2009.

 After the failure of his marriage, Rudd was supported in his grief and recovery by new South African bandmates, bassist Tio Moloantoa and percussionist Andile Nqubezelo.
 Rudd had met Moloantoa and Nqubezelo performing at the 2008 Wiesen Nuke Festival.
-Rudd described his connection with Moloantoa and Nqubezelo as musical, spiritual and emotional—"I feel like they were sent to me," he said.
+Rudd described his connection with Moloantoa and Nqubezelo as musical, spiritual and emotional—"I feel like they were sent to me", he said.

 In 2010 Rudd bought 20 hectares of property at Koonyum Range, Mullumbimby, the location was the inspiration for the name of the album Rudd would release with Moloantoa and Nqubezelo, Koonyum Sun.
 The album moved away from the heavier sound of Dark Shades of Blue to a more up-beat style.